top of page

 June 1st, 2023

-On Thursday, I visited an arts organisation, not with the intent to replace my community partner, but rather to explore new avenues for engagement.
-I had already come across other creative spaces doing incredible work, and this visit reinforced the idea that my project didn’t have to be confined to a single setting.
-A conversation with one of the artists reignited something in me.
-From that moment, a new idea began to take shape: What if I diversified my engagement methods to reach more people?
+That Thursday, I visited an arts organisation.
+I went not with the intention of replacing my community partner, but to explore new avenues for connection.
+I had already encountered other creative spaces doing inspiring work, and this visit reinforced what I was beginning to sense: my project didn’t have to remain confined to a single setting.

 Photovoice Poster Final.jpg

-Flyer used for the Hidden Spaces Paisley project (source: author 2023)
+Flyer used for the Hidden Spaces Paisley project (source: author 2023).

 bottom of page